 NorthStar has made updates and changes to its safety protocols to ensure our students remain safe and healthy during the upcoming school year.
 As detailed in this video, safety measures for this year include:

 - Limiting the number of students in groups during programming

 - Frequent hand-washing breaks and consistent availability of hand sanitizer

 For questions on our health & safety protocols, please contact Taylor Wentz, Safety Manager, at firstname.lastname@example.org.

 Daytime and After-School Hours

 NorthStar will expand its out-of-school time services during the Fall 2020 semester.
-With the completion of the new South Wing, which will open on August 14th, NorthStar will add 17,000 sq. ft. of classroom space to its facility footprint, significantly increasing our capacity to serve students within the highest levels of safety and physical distancing.
+With the completion of the new South Wing, which opened in August, NorthStar added 17,000 sq. ft. of classroom space to its facility footprint, significantly increasing our capacity to serve students within the highest levels of safety and physical distancing.

-In order to maximize our impact on the academic trajectory of students, boys will be expected to attend consistently for the days they are enrolled (minimum of two days per week).
+To maximize our impact on the academic trajectory of students, boys will be expected to attend consistently for the days they are enrolled.

 Please contact Rose Roeder, our Outreach & Enrollment Coordinator, at email@example.com for more information.